simonzabrocki/SimulationDashboard/README.md

 ### Guidelines for plots and graphs

 The colors of dimensions are defined in the table below.
-These color must be used only for this purpose.
+These colors must be used only for this purpose.

 |  | Color code |
 | --- | --- |